 Network Discovery

-nono learn captures outbound connections and listening ports alongside filesystem accesses.
-Network activity is discovered by tracing connect, bind, and sendto syscalls.
+nono learn captures outbound connections and listening ports alongside filesystem accesses on both Linux and macOS.
+On Linux, network activity is discovered by tracing connect, bind, and sendto syscalls.
+On macOS, nettop polls active TCP and UDP connections.

 Hostname Resolution

-Captured IP addresses are resolved to hostnames using three strategies, applied in priority order:
+Captured IP addresses are resolved to hostnames.
+On Linux, three strategies are applied in priority order:

 nono learn --no-rdns -- my-command

-When network activity is detected, learn prints a hint suggesting --net-block to restrict network access at sandbox time.
+When network activity is detected, learn prints a hint suggesting --block-net to restrict network access at sandbox time.

 Workflow